 How do I become a volunteer?

-What is involved in the interview?
+What is involved in the interview or information session?

 The interview is a time for you and the volunteer manager to discuss options available at the hospital, review basic rules and regulations of volunteering, and talk about your skills and qualifications.
 The interview takes 20 to 30 minutes.
 In some cases Information Sessions are held in lieu of individual interviews to discuss all Kennedy opportunities as well as requirements.

 What happens after the interview?